About

 Hang the cloth and let the whey drain.

-The Paneer would be set in about 15 to 20 mins.
+The Paneer sets in 15 mins.

 Make Flavoured Paneer